Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

 \subsection{Dots on idempotents}

 Following the recipe of \autoref{SS:MainExampleTwo}, the next step is to put dots on the path idempotents $\idem[\bpath]$, for $\bpath\in\vertices^{n,\ell}$.
-This is necessary because flanking two solid $i$-strings with crossings annihilates the diagram by \autoref{Eq:RecollectionReidemeisterII}.
-To avoid this, we do the following.
+This is necessary because flanking two adjacent solid $i$-strings with crossings annihilates them by \autoref{Eq:RecollectionReidemeisterII}.
+The next definition allows us to avoid this problem.

 Recall from \autoref{SS:RecollectionDegree} that $(a_{ij})_{i,j=1}^{e}$ is the Cartan matrix of $\quiver$.